aht360/merx-system/README.md

 # Merx Energia Website

-You can see a preview in thi url: [https://merxenergia.herokuapp.com/]
+You can see a preview in this url: [https://merxenergia.herokuapp.com/]

 This website was built using React.

 In the project directory, you can run:

+### `npm install`

+To install all dependencies

+After that, you can run:

 ### `npm start`